 And so he did that, and it was a very good way to make to-do-lists, and everyone liked it and the Businessman got rich.

 “Oh no,” thought the Businessman, “even though I already have The Fanciest Keurig Machine In the World, there may some day be a fancier one.
 I will want that, too.
 I better keep making money.”
-So he, too, improved his to-do list.
-And he got some of the Entrepreneur’s customers and some new ones besides.
+So he added a way to change fonts, then he got some of the Entrepreneur’s customers and some new ones besides.

 And so, through competition, the Businessman and the Entrepreneur kept making their products better and better.
 They both made money, and bought fancier and fancier Keurigs.
 Meanwhile, everyone else’s to-do lists had never been better, and they all lived happily ever after.